 Calcium and phosphate, the major mineral constituents of bone, are also two of the most important minerals for general cellular function.
 Accordingly, the body has evolved complex mechanisms to carefully maintain calcium and phosphate homeostasis (Figure 42–1).
 Approximately 98% of the 1–2 kg of calcium and 85% of the 1 kg of phosphorus in the human adult are found in bone, the principal reservoir for these minerals.
 This reservoir is dynamic, with constant remodeling of bone and ready exchange of bone mineral with that in the extracellular fluid.
 Bone also serves as the principal structural support for the body and provides the space for hematopoiesis.
 This relationship is more than fortuitous as elements of the bone marrow affect skeletal processes just as skeletal elements affect hematopoeitic processes.
 During aging and in nutritional diseases such as anorexia nervosa and obesity, fat accumulates in the marrow, suggesting a dynamic interaction between marrow fat and bone.
 Abnormalities in bone mineral homeostasis can lead to a wide variety of cellular dysfunctions (eg, tetany, coma, muscle weakness), and to disturbances in structural support of the body (eg, osteoporosis with fractures) and loss of hematopoietic capacity (eg, infantile osteopetrosis).

 Mechanisms contributing to bone mineral homeostasis.
 Serum calcium (Ca) and phosphorus (P) concentrations are controlled principally by three hormones, 1,25-dihydroxyvitamin D (D), fibroblast growth factor 23 (FGF23), and parathyroid hormone (PTH), through their action on absorption from the gut and from bone and on renal excretion.
 PTH and 1,25(OH)2D increase the input of calcium and phosphorus from bone into the serum and stimulate bone formation.
 1,25(OH)2D also increases calcium and phosphate absorption from the gut.
-In the kidney, 1,25(OH)2D decreases excretion of both ...
+In the kidney, 1,25(OH)2D decreases excretion ...